 It all begins, I think, with a sense of place.
 Even while global and regional policies are being implemented to prevent its loss, awareness for this issue must begin with what’s local to one’s experience, both perceptually and geographically.

-Especially here on Galiano Island: lying in the midst of the ecologically unique Georgia Basin—nowadays embraced as the Salish Sea—our island’s forests are considered imperilled, both provincially and globally.
+Especially here on Galiano Island: lying in the midst of the ecologically unique Georgia Basin—nowadays embraced as the Salish Sea—our island ecosystems are considered imperilled, both provincially and globally.
 With around 80 per cent of the Coastal Douglas-fir (CDF) bioregion lying within private land, the better part of the region’s biodiversity has been entrusted to our hands.

 No small responsibility!
 Our region has the highest density of species-at-risk in the province.
 By learning to appreciate the diversity of life that occurs locally, we can play a meaningful role protecting our home: a place considered BC’s highest priority for conservation.